superhero/shift/README.md

 ```

 ### What is happening in the above code snippet?
-Here we first have the bootrap process reciving the `service manager`.
+Here we first have the bootrap process reciving the `service locator`.
 We rout
 the ordinary `shift.ready` event to a view where we attach a listener that
 triggers the event `foo.click`.
 This event is triggered globaly and can be
 picked up by any module.
 We have one rout defined for this in this module